anna-christina-mikr/anna-christina-mikr.github.io/_posts/projects/2023-04-23-MeteorDetection.md

 ### Motivation
 After radar’s use in World War II, researchers discovered that meteors produced “false echoes” on radar screens.
 These reflections inspired a new way of observing meteor activity — by detecting their ionized trails through radio signals rather than optical telescopes.
 The project aimed to recreate this phenomenon with affordable, open-source tools.

+This was my final project for my bachelor's degree in physics back in 2023!
+I did really enjoy this project and I constantly revisit it; at the time I did not have much experience in coding, but I think this project could really be streamlined using machine learning!
+Although sadly i no longer have the data, I want to go through how this could be improved has computer vision been incorporated.
+But first, here is the design and results:

 ---

 ### System Design

 #### Antenna Construction
 The antenna used was a **Yagi-Uda** design optimized for 143.05 MHz (λ = 2.097 m).
 Its copper elements were cut and mounted on a wooden boom to ensure non-conductivity and stability.